typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 ![RDF Model](../images/comparisons/rdf-1.png)
 *Graphical representation of RDF triples.*

 Grakn doesn't work with triples.
-Instead, it exposes a **conceptual level entity-relationship model**.
+Instead, it exposes a **concept level entity-relationship model**.
 So, instead of modelling in subject-predicate-object form, Grakn represents our data at a higher level, with entities, relations, roles and attributes.
 For the example above, we would say there are two `person` entities, which have `name` attributes and are related through a `knows` relation.

 <!-- test-ignore -->
 ```graql